Cpuening84169482/Single-Price-Grid/README.md

 - See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot
-Below is the Desktop View of my web page
+Below is the Desktop View of my web page:

 ![Desktop view](/images/Desktop_View.png)

-Below is the Mobile View of mt web page
+Below is the Mobile View of my web page:

 ![Mobile view](/images/Mobile_View.png)

 ### Links